top of page

 This Self-Advocacy Toolkit, created by the March of Dimes, is a guide for people with disabilities and their families and caregivers.
 It is designed to help you build your skills to advocate for yourself in everyday life.

-Disability & the Prison System
+Disability and the Prison System

 A Briarpatch article written by the Prison Project that highlights the experiences of individuals who are racialized and disabled in prison.